NYUAD-CRC/crc-docs/source/hpc/jobs/job_array.rst

 File of commands
 -----------------
 Sometimes, it may be easier to write out a file with a list of command lines to execute, one per line.
-For example, your file could look like:
+For example, you have multiple instances of a ``python`` program with different set of arguments to run.
+In this case, your "file of commands" could look like:

 ``jobs.txt``:

 .. code-block:: bash

-    locuszoom --refsnp rs1
+    python myProgram.py arg1 arg2
-    locuszoom --refsnp rs2
+    python myProgram.py arg3 arg4
-    locuszoom --refsnp rs3
+    python myProgram.py arg5 arg6

 Now you can write a job submission script that looks like: